Last Updated on January 31, 2023

 - Adults: $17

 - Youths (Ages 5 to 15): $8

 Here are some things to know about your tickets, including purchasing options:

 - You can buy tickets online to beat the line or purchase them directly at the Ticket Office.

 - Even though the Ticket Office closes earlier (see below), visitors can stay until 7:00 pm.

-- If you buy your ticket past 4:00 pm during Daylight Savings Time or past 3:00 pm in the winter months, then your ticket is valid for re-entry the next day as well.
+- If you buy your ticket past 4:00 pm during Daylight Savings Time or past 3:00 pm in the winter months, then your ticket is also valid for re-entry the next day.

 - As with any popular tourist spot, we always recommend arriving as early as possible.
 For example, we once arrived exactly at opening time on Labor Day Weekend and were about 10th in line trying to get in.
 Be prepared to wait for parking or to get in and be patient!

 Read More: 25 of the Most Amazing Winter Hikes in North Carolina